-The School celebrated its 10th anniversary in 2016 and has since collected and analysed metrics surrounding the impact of commissioned research over the decade.
-A review of impact was conducted to demonstrate to our stakeholders that research is achieving the aims and objectives set out in our business plan.
+The School celebrated its 10th anniversary in 2016 and has since collected and analysed metrics relating to the impact of commissioned research over the decade.
+The impact review was conducted to demonstrate to our stakeholders that research is achieving the aims and objectives set out in our business plan.
 This page outlines the review and provides links to more in-depth analyses.

 - to increase the evidence base for primary care practice

 - to build research capacity in primary care

 - to create a 'critical mass' of research expertise through collaboration

 - Number of journal articles